Non-domestic rates (business rates)

 We have also published a full list of non-domestic rates legislation.

 View additional historic information on non-domestic rates in our archive.

 Non-Domestic Rates (Scotland) Bill

-The Local Government and Communities Committee has been appointed as the Lead Committee by the Parliamentary Bureau.
-The Committee's call for written evidence closed on 30 May 2019 and over 300 written submissions were submitted.
-Further information about the Committee’s consideration of the Bill can be found on the Committee’s webpage.
+The Local Government and Communities Committee has been appointed as the lead committee by the Parliamentary Bureau.
+Information about the progress of this Bill can be found on the Committee's webpage.